gkubisa/elm-app-boilerplate/README.md

 ### General

+- `.editorconfig` - configures the white space rules for text editors
+- `.env` - defines the default environment variables used by `webpack`
+- `.gitignore` - defines files and directories ignored by `git`
+- `.npmrc` - configuration for `npm`, currently used to provide a message template for `npm version`
 - `package.json` - defines dependencies and scripts for building, testing and running the application
+- `shippable.yml` - configuration of the continuous integration and deployment process based on Shippable
+- `webpack.config.babel.js` - webpack configuration used for building and running the application
 - `dist/` - built application artifacts produced by `npm run build`
-- `coverage/` - JavaScript test coverage reports
-- `shippable.yml` - configuration of the continuous integration and deployment process based on Shippable

 ### Elm